rjfeeney/ECORAIZ-The_Smart_Planting/README.md

 We welcome contributions from developers, designers, environmental scientists, and anyone passionate about reforestation and sustainability.
 If you're interested in contributing, please fork the repository, make your changes, and submit a pull request.

-> 💡 Add your contributionn save the World:
+> 💡 Add your contributionn to save the World:

 ---